 So here’s what we knew:

-1. RSA looks solid, no simple attacks there.
+- RSA looks solid, no simple attacks there.

-2. The hint is generated as n mod (q -1)
+is generated asn mod (q -1)

 This hint really is a hint then as it leaks information about one of the primes, even if it is in an obtuse manner.
-I am not a math expert so I wrote some of my own code to understand how hint related to p and / or q and how I can use it.
-My exploratory code using much smaller primes looked like this:
+I am not a math expert so I wrote some of my own code to understand how hint

 import random